kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Notes

-- This function is called when there are leftover tokens in the Dynamic Bonding Curve pool.
+- This function is called when there are leftover tokens in the Dynamic Bonding Curve pool after migration.
 - The leftover tokens will be sent to the `leftoverReceiver` that was specified in the config key.

 ---